 It is important to understand the difficulty a keyword has before you optimize for it.
-Some keywords might require a lot of efforts/links, while others not so much — which is the case of doing link building for this seo glossary.
+Some keywords might require a lot of effort/links, while others not so much -- which is the case of doing link building for this SEO glossary.

 A Link burst is when you gather a big number of backlinks in a short amount of time.
 It can be a cause for a red flag for the search engine because it could indicate that you are using a link farm or SEO services that are creating link spam.
 Alternatively, it is ok to have high link velocity on a web page with content that went viral.